Renardo1985/phase-1-project/README.md

 ![ProjectScreen](https://github.com/Renardo1985/project-iconic-desserts/blob/ebde6af687df7fa091b46b65e7a87a69a0101333/src/ProjectSS.png)

-This is a work in progress web application that i am building for my wife.
+This is a work in progress eCommerce web application that i am building for my wife.
 She has statrted a pastry company and wanted me to build a web page for her.
-The main purpose for web application  is to select and order different baked goods of different quantities.
+The main purpose for web application  is to View, Rate  and order different desserts in different categories.

 ### Prerequisites
 First install JSON Server.